top of page

 Photo by Geneva Lewis

 Cellist Annie Jacobs-Perkins wants to do more than make art; she wants to turn her life into a piece of art.
 Annie’s love of interdisciplinary work has led her to collaborate with painters, dancers, potters, cheesemongers, fashion designers, boxers, composers, poets, woodworkers, essayists, knitters, and farmers.
-She believes that it is the responsibility of an artist to protect beauty that already exists in the world, and as such, is a passionate participant in local, sustainable agriculture and boycotter of fast fashion.
+She believes that it is the duty of an artist to protect beauty that already exists in the world, and as such, is a passionate participant in local, sustainable agriculture and a boycotter of fast fashion.
 Music is one of the ways she digs her toes into the earth around her.